amitvashist7/test-haproxy/README.md

 tutum-docker-clusterproxy
 =========================

-HAproxy image that balances between linked containers and, if launched in Tutum, reconfigures itself when a linked cluster member joins or leaves
+HAProxy image that balances between linked containers and, if launched in Tutum, reconfigures itself when a linked cluster member joins or leaves

 Usage
 -----

-Make sure your application container exposes port 80.
-Then, launch it:
+Launch your application container that exposes port 80:

 	docker run -d --name web1 tutum/hello-world
 	docker run -d --name web2 tutum/hello-world

-Then, run tutum/haproxy-http linking it to the target containers:
+Then, run `tutum/haproxy` linking it to the target containers:

 	docker run -d -p 80:80 --link web1:web1 --link web2:web2 tutum/haproxy

+The `tutum/haproxy` container will listen in port 80 and forward requests to both `web1` and `web2` backends using a `roundrobin` algorithm.

 Configuration
 -------------

-You can overwrite the following HAproxy configuration options:
+You can overwrite the following HAProxy configuration options:

-* `PORT` (default: `80`): Port HAproxy will bind to, and the port that will forward requests to.
+* `PORT` (default: `80`): The port where the web application backends are listening to.
-* `MODE` (default: `http`): Mode of load balancing for HAproxy.
+* `MODE` (default: `http`): Mode of load balancing for HAProxy.
 Possible values include: `http`, `tcp`, `health`.
 * `BALANCE` (default: `roundrobin`): Load balancing algorithm to use.
 Possible values include: `roundrobin`, `static-rr`, `source`, `leastconn`.
 * `MAXCONN` (default: `4096`): Sets the maximum per-process number of concurrent connections.
-* `OPTION` (default: `redispatch`): Comma-separated list of HAproxy `option` entries to the `default` section.
+* `OPTION` (default: `redispatch`): Comma-separated list of HAProxy `option` entries to the `default` section.
-* `TIMEOUT` (default: `connect 5000,client 50000,server 50000`): Comma-separated list of HAproxy `timeout` entries to the `default` section.
+* `TIMEOUT` (default: `connect 5000,client 50000,server 50000`): Comma-separated list of HAProxy `timeout` entries to the `default` section.
 * `SSL_CERT` (default: `**None**`): An optional certificate to use on the binded port.
 It should have both the private and public keys content.
-If using it for HTTPS, remember to also set `PORT=443` as the port is not changed by this setting.
+If set, port 443 will be used to handle HTTPS requests.
 * `VIRTUAL_HOST` (default: `**None**`): Optional.
 Let HAProxy route by domain name.
 Format `LINK_ALIAS=DOMAIN`, comma separated.

-Check [the HAproxy configuration manual](http://haproxy.1wt.eu/download/1.4/doc/configuration.txt) for more information on the above.
+Check [the HAProxy configuration manual](http://haproxy.1wt.eu/download/1.4/doc/configuration.txt) for more information on the above.

 Usage within Tutum